Hasan-creation/spacecraft-attitude-control/README.md

 - **[Physics Simulation](./docs/PHYSICS_SIMULATION.md)** - Spacecraft dynamics and environmental modeling
 - **[User Guide](./docs/USER_GUIDE.md)** - Comprehensive operational instructions and examples

-## 🌐 Online Demonstration

-Experience the simulation directly in your browser: **[Live Demo](https://teyk0o.github.io/spacecraft-attitude-control)**

-*The web version provides an interactive interface showcasing the control system capabilities.
-For full physics simulation and real-time performance analysis, run the Python implementation locally.*

 ## 📄 License

 This project is licensed under the MIT License, encouraging educational use, modification, and distribution.
 See the [LICENSE](LICENSE) file for complete details.